autoreleasefool/hive-engine/README.md

 #### Options

 By default, a `GameState` will create a basic game with no additional options.
-You can enable expansion pieces and common unofficial rules through `GameState.Options`, as well as performance enhancements.
+You can enable expansion pieces and common unofficial rules through `GameState.Option`, as well as performance enhancements.

-Provide a set of `GameState.Options` to the `GameState(options:)` constructor to change which options you have enabled.
+Provide a set of `GameState.Option` to the `GameState(options:)` constructor to change which options you have enabled.

 #### API